echronos/echronos/components/message-queue/docs.md

 Instead, other tasks may be scheduled between the time-out occurring and the calling task becoming active.
 Those other tasks may retrieve messages from the same message queue, making message slots available.
 By the time the calling task becomes active, it successfully puts the message into the queue and returns true.
-As a consequence, the return value does not indicate whether or not a time-out occurred but whether or not the message was successfully put into the queue.
+As a consequence, the return value does not indicate whether or not a time-out occurred, but whether or not the message was successfully put into the queue.

 ### <span class="api">message_queue_get</span>

 <div class="codebox">void message_queue_get(MessageQueueId message_queue, void *message);</div>

-This function waits - if necessary - until the given message queue contains a message and then retrieves it.
+This function waits - if necessary - until the given message queue contains a message, and then retrieves that message.

 - The `message_queue` ID is typically one of the [`MESSAGE_QUEUE_ID_<name>`] constants as it must refer to a valid message queue as defined in the system configuration.